Srivasu-U/Compiler/Notes/v1-Notes.md

     - Add to constant pool
     - Emit `OpConstant` instructions to reference constants
 - The compiler must also be able to emit Bytecode instructions in human readable lang, instead of bytes for easier testing and debugging.
+- To add a new `OpCode`, we define it in `code.go` consts and then add a `definition` for it
+    - Then we make the relevant changes in `compiler.go` to get the proper emits
+    - `vm.go` is changed at the end to ensure proper execution

 ### VM